Contest Information

 District 8

-Amelia, Charles City, Chesterfield, Colonial Heights, Dinwiddie, Essex, Fluvanna, Gloucester, Goochland, Hanover, Henrico, Hopewell, King and Queen, King William, Louisa, Mathews, New Kent, Petersburg, Powhatan, Prince George, Richmond City
+Amelia, Brunswick, Caroline, Charles City, Chesterfield, Colonial Heights, Dinwiddie, Essex, Emporia, Greensville, Goochland, Hanover, Henrico, Hopewell, King George, King and Queen, King William, Lunenburg, Mecklenburg, New Kent, Nottoway, Petersburg, Powhatan, Prince George, Richmond County, Richmond City, Spotsylvania, Westmoreland

 Dr. Frank Klackle, Professor of History, Brightpoint Community College - fklackle@brightpoint.edu